Shout about these extraordinary people, and the tireless work they do to protect our most vulnerable animals.

 This award is given to an individual who has been judged to be emerging as a leading conservationist in recognition of their outstanding contribution to, and considerable success, in their chosen field.
 The award is sponsored by Land Rover.
 The three finalists are present at the Awards Ceremony, with the winner being announced on the night, who will receive a beautiful trophy, as well as a grant of £20,000.
 The two runners up each receive a grant of £7,500.

-Watch the video below to hear Cathy’s story.
+Watch the video below to hear Vincent’s story.

 This award is generously sponsored by